Retirement Living Hub

 How do I decide what to keep when everything feels sentimental after a loss?

-Focus on a curated collection of items that truly represent the essence of your loved one or shared memories.
-Consider photographing items you cannot keep physically.
-Ask yourself if the memory resides in the object or within you.
-Share family heirlooms with other family members who will cherish them.
+Consider photographing items you can’t keep physically – that preserves the visual memory.
+Ask yourself if the memory truly resides in the object or within you.
+Sharing family heirlooms with other family members who will cherish them is also a practical way to keep the memory alive.

 Is it okay to delay downsizing if I am still heavily grieving?

-Yes, it is absolutely okay.
-There is no right or wrong timeline for grief or for downsizing.
-If the process feels too overwhelming, postpone it until you feel more emotionally resilient.
-Start with very small, non-sentimental tasks to build confidence if you need to make some progress.
+Absolutely, it’s more than okay.
+There’s no right or wrong timeline for grief, or for downsizing for that matter.
+If the process feels entirely too overwhelming, by all means, postpone it until you feel more emotionally resilient.

 Can a professional organizer help me with downsizing after a loss?